6 Bedrooms | 6 Baths | Yacht | Helicopter

 Island of Solta, Croatia

 A truly Stunning castle that is over 300 years old with 5000m2 garden, was originally built by the Martinis brothers.
 In the early 18th Century to help protect the split mainland and Islands from pirate attacks.
 It is a place which vividly evokes visions of teal waters and a landscape dotted with olive trees.
-The castle can be used as either a 5 o 6 bedroom villa (with or without tower).
+Guests can rent whole castle as "Exclusive use of castle" or each room separate.
 Super Luxurious suites on four floors in the tower have their own entrance, so the rest can be used separated and exclusive.
 Every room has its story and its history, as well as breathtaking views.

 Three hundred year old stone conceal two saunas, a conference and presentation hall, an extensive lounge with a dining room and a kitchen, a wine cellar, a restaurant, a room for relaxation with a piano, a spacious terrace by the pool, the reception, breakfast terrace and much more.
 Anything you wish for is a complete pleasure for our staff to provide while you are staying at the Castle.
 The Complex even has a private heliport for those guests who wish to use it.
 If you arrive on a private yacht, you can also dock it in the marina directly in front of the castle.